segmentio/segment-docs/src/connections/destinations/catalog/adobe-analytics/settings.md

 ## Hierarchy Variables - hVars

-Hierarchy variables mirror how customers can track “breadcrumbs” or “breadcrumb trails”  which is a type of secondary navigation scheme that reveals the user’s location in a website or Web application.
-To learn more about list variables and how to configure them in the Adobe UI, see the documentation [here](https://docs.adobe.com/content/help/en/analytics/implementation/vars/page-vars/hier.html).
+Hierarchy variables mirror how customers can track “breadcrumbs” or “breadcrumb trails”  which are a type of secondary navigation scheme that reveals the user’s location in a website or Web application.
+See the Adobe documenatation to learn more about [`hier` variables and how to configure them](https://docs.adobe.com/content/help/en/analytics/implementation/vars/page-vars/hier.html).

-Map your Adobe Analytics hVars to the property names you’re using in your Segment page calls.
-Enter a Segment property name on the left and an Adobe Analytics hVar number on the right.
+Map your Adobe Analytics hVars to the property names you use in your Segment Page calls.
+Enter a Segment property name on the left, and an Adobe Analytics hVar number on the right.
 You can view your Segment page calls and properties in your Schema.

 ![](images/hier-mapping.png)